ralake/sports_ladder/README.md

 + Feature 1: Users can see the ladder
 + Feature 2: Users can add themselves to the ladder
 + Feature 3: Users can swap positions on the ladder

+#####Version 1.5: Refactoring/Increase Angular Responsibility

+After presenting our product V1, we decided to continue to refactor the code, in order to assist with testing.
+The community surrounding the MEAN stack, was and is still undecided on the best structure for an app, not only on where responsibilities should lie, but even on folder structure.
+We noted that our V1 product was not as abstracted as we thought appropriate, and in attending to that issue realised that AngularJS could take a larger part in the logic handling.

+Our V1.5 product now places the responsibilty for the majority of the logic with the Angular controllers, and the server side just acts to host our API.
+Due to the fact that a chunk of our logic has moved to the client side, we have introduced Karma as a testing framework.

+In switching to a more active Angular side, we have also taken advantage of Angular's $resource which allows us to render changes to the ladder immediately, and have AJAX requests happen in the background, this has considerably improved the user experience.

 #####Version 2: Scooter (yellow)